raspberrypi/documentation/configuration/device-tree.md

 In order to manage device tree and overlays, the loader supports a number of new `config.txt` directives:

 ```
-device_tree_overlay=overlays/acme-board-overlay.dtb
+dtoverlay=acme-board
+dtparam=foo=bar,level=42
 ```

+This will cause the loader to look for `overlays/acme-board-overlay.dtb` in the firmware partition, which Raspbian mounts on `/boot`.
+It will then search for parameters `foo` and `level`, and assign them the indicated values.

 The loader will also search for an attached HAT with a programmed EEPROM, and load the supporting overlay from there; this happens without any user intervention.

 There are several ways to tell that the kernel is using device tree:

-1. The "Machine model:" kernel message during boot up says "Raspberry Pi Model B+" (or B) instead of "BCM2708".
+1. The "Machine model:" kernel message during boot up has a board-specific value such as "Raspberry Pi 2 Model B", rather than "BCM2709".
 2. Some time later there is another kernel message saying "No ATAGs?" -- this is expected.
 3. `/proc/device-tree` exists, and contains subdirectories and files that exactly mirror the nodes and properties of the DT.

 With a device tree, the kernel will automatically search for and load modules that support the indicated, enabled devices.
-As a result, it should no longer be necessary to blacklist files that used to be loaded as a result of platform devices defined in the board support code.
-The flip-side is that by creating an appropriate DT overlay for a device, you save users of the device from having to edit `/etc/modules` -- all of the configuration goes in config.txt.
-And in the case of a HAT, even that step is unnecessary.
+As a result, by creating an appropriate DT overlay for a device, you save users of the device from having to edit `/etc/modules` -- all of the configuration goes in config.txt (and in the case of a HAT, even that step is unnecessary).
+Note, however, that layered modules such as `i2c-dev` still need to be loaded explicitly.

+The flip-side is that because platform devices don't get created unless requested by the DTB, it should no longer be necessary to blacklist modules that used to be loaded as a result of platform devices defined in the board support code.
+In fact, current Raspbian images ship without a blacklist file.

 ### 3.2: DT parameters

 As described above, DT parameters are a convenient way to make small changes to a device's configuration.
 The current base DTBs support four parameters -- `i2c0`, `i2c1`, `i2s` and `spi` -- that allow you to enable those interfaces without using dedicated overlays.
 In use, parameters look like this:

 ```
-device_tree_param=i2c1=on,spi=on
+dtparam=i2c_arm=on,spi=on
 ```

 Note that multiple assignments can be placed on the same line (but don't exceed the 80 (or is it 79?) character limit, because *it would be bad*).